dailybruin/the-stack/_posts/2021-01-01-prof-donations.md

 “Professors, partly because of their almost universally high levels of education, are likely to be [politically] engaged,” says Martin Gilens, Chair of the Department of Public Policy and Professor of Public Policy, Political Science, and Social Welfare at UCLA.

-Using political campaign donations as a metric of political engagement, we compared the donations of professors from UCLA, USC, and UC Berkeley from January 2016 to December 2020 using data from the Federal Election Commission.
-We tracked the cumulative donation amounts of professors at all three universities over time, and looked at the top political campaigns that professors from each of the universities supported.
+Analyzing political engagement through the metric of political campaign donations, we tracked the donations from University of California, Los Angeles professors over the past two presidential election cycles, using publicly available data from the Federal Election Commission.
+We also compared the donations of professors from UCLA, University of Southern California, and University of California, Berkeley from January 2019 to December 2020, and looked at the top political campaigns that professors from each of the universities supported.

 ### UCLA Professors’ Donations over Time